-5 For a series of examples of how civil society can contribute to the establishment of global regulatory frameworks see James Cocayne, et al., Beyond Market Forces: Regulating the Global Security Industry (New York: International Peace Institute, 2009).
+9) For a series of examples of how civil society can contribute to the establishment of global regulatory frameworks, see James Cocayne, et al., Beyond Market Forces: Regulating the Global Security Industry (New York: International Peace Institute, 2009).

 Transnational challenges require transnational solutions.
 The challenges of climate change, financial crisis, nuclear arms, pandemic disease, and extreme poverty, among others, cannot be addressed by a go-it-alone politics.
 Recognizing the challenges globalization poses for democracy should not force a choice between democratic governance and global governance, but rather encourage the search for innovative, legitimate solutions to the practical problems that are common to all.
-Thus the task ahead for the people in this room (and for modern direct democracy) is to develop mechanisms to incorporate democratic deliberation into this process, to register the consent, dissent, fears and aspirations of all affected by the processes of transnational politics, to subject global governance to democratic authority as it is being constituted by actors providing immediate responses to the demands of our time.
+Thus, the task ahead for Modern Direct Democracy is to develop mechanisms to incorporate democratic deliberation into this process, to register the consent, dissent, fears and aspirations of all affected by the processes of transnational politics, to subject global governance to democratic authority as it is being constituted by actors providing immediate responses to the demands of our time.
 This is an extraordinary challenge in itself.
 But how this challenge is met has great consequences for the world in the years to come.